Links

 API Calls 101

 On this page, you will learn the most basic knowledge on various concepts for adding an API call to your project.
 They are the building blocks of adding an API call.
-You might use some or all of them based on the API definition.
+Depending on the API's definition, you may utilize some or all of these concepts to successfully implement the API call in your project.

 Here are they: